 Group D: Panama, Dominican Republic, Barbados, Dominica, Anguilla

-Group E: Haiti, Nicaragua, Belize, St Lucia, Turks and Caicos Islands
+Group E: Haiti, Nicaragua, Belize, St Lucia (withdrew), Turks and Caicos Islands

 Group F: Trinidad and Tobago, St Kitts and Nevis, Guyana, Puerto Rico, Bahamas

-Round Two: The six group winners will play home and away in a direct elimination format, in June 2021.
-The three winners will progress.
+Round Two: The six group winners played home and away in a direct elimination format, on June 12 and 15, 2021.
+The three winners progressed.

-Final Round: The three winners join the teams ranked 1-5 in FIFA's World Ranking (Costa Rica, Honduras, Jamaica, Mexico, United States).
+Final Round: Winners Canada, El Salvador and Panama join the teams ranked 1-5 in FIFA's World Ranking (Costa Rica, Honduras, Jamaica, Mexico, United States).
 The eight teams will play each other home and away, a total of 14 matches.
-The top three qualify directly, with the fourth-placed team going to the intercontinental playoff in June 2022.
+The top three qualify directly, with the fourth-placed team going to a intercontinental playoff in June 2022.

 AFRICA (CAF; 5 PLACES)